 Not Just A Coffee Scrub Company

-Having decided that we would tackle our problem by turning coffee waste into natural sustainable exfoliating coffee scrubs, we released our range ‘For the Love of Scrub’ in November 2016.
+Having decided that we would tackle our problem by turning coffee waste into natural sustainable exfoliating coffee scrubs, we released our range ‘For the Love of Scrub’ in November 2016 under the brand name Optiat.
 After their immediate popularity it was clear we were on to something.
 But coffee isn’t the only skin-loving natural ingredient which is going to waste and we wanted to create a full skincare range, so we soon began researching and sourcing the next ingredients which we wanted to rescue!

 Relatively known as a superfood, hemp is a holistic ingredient used for a variety of purposes including for fuel, protein, fibre and medicine.
 The husks of the seed are a by-product, but are also an excellent source of minerals and a rare source of insoluble fibre.
 When used topically, the hemp husks act as a gentle exfoliator to lightly buff away dead skin cells and cleanse your skin for a glowing complexion.
 This was the birth of our next range, The Hemp Collection, comprising three certified organic face masks, made from hemp husks which we collect from an organic farm in Oxfordshire.

 In recent times there has been a real increase of interest in all things health and wellness.
 This started with fitness, then moved on to food, supplements and protein and is now approaching beauty and cosmetics too.
 We are not happy to put food laden with chemicals in to our bodies, so why would we be willing to put products laden with chemicals on to our bodies?
 If you look at an ingredients list for a food item and can’t understand what it says, then you would think twice about consuming it, and now we are applying the same critical, questioning eye to our consumption of beauty and skincare products.
 Our products encourage consumers to experiment with the burgeoning trend of food as cosmetics.